Subscribe to Changes

 - Connection drops

-- Re-register all active subscriptions
+- Reconnect and re-register all active subscriptions

-- Receive fresh data, clear
+- Receive fresh data

 Maximum 10 reconnection attempts before giving up.